 Such pensions come with lots of different names, as you’ll see in our jargon buster below.

 The key is that they are personal to you, rather than linked to, or run by, an employer.
 That means you can take decisions on how much to contribute, how much fees you pay, and what to invest in.
 (We can help with all that).

 Personal pension types jargon buster

-PRSAs: A personal retirement savings account is a highly flexible, tax-protected pension account that anyone can open.
-You can get income tax relief on you contributions, and can start, or stop your contributions at any point.
+A personal retirement savings account is a highly flexible, tax-protected pension account that anyone can open.
+You can get income tax relief on your contributions and can start, or stop your contributions at any point.
 On top of that, the charges are capped by law, and you can bring your PRSA with you when you change jobs.
 Read more

-Executive pension: An executive pension is set up by a company for specific employees.
+An executive pension is set up by a company for specific employees.
 Confusingly, you don’t have to be an “Executive” to start this pension.
 Both the company and the individual can contribute to the pension, it’s possible to make quite large contributions, and the company’s contribution is not subject to income tax, PRSI or USC.
+Read more